Peter Kastner: Life and career

 Kastner was born in Toronto, Ontario, the son of Rose and Martin Kastner.
-His family was Jewish.
+His family was Jewish and prominent in the arts, film and television.
+His mother was a writer and editor who became involved in television and film productions and his father was an artist.
+His three siblings all had careers in television, film and journalism.

-Kastner's first leading role was in the 1964 Canadian film Nobody Waved Goodbye, which was a semi-improvised, documentary-style look at middle-class teenagers.
+Kastner's first leading role was in the 1964 Canadian film Nobody Waved Good-bye, which was a semi-improvised, documentary-style look at middle-class teenagers and became a surprise hit.
 He played an alienated young man, the son of a prosperous automobile dealer, who drifts into petty thievery.
+The film won awards at several film festivals and in 1984 was rated by the Toronto International Film Festival as the ninth best Canadian feature film of all time.

 His breakthrough role was in the title role in Francis Ford Coppola's 1966 comedy You're a Big Boy Now, which starred Elizabeth Hartman, Geraldine Page, Rip Torn, Karen Black, and Julie Harris, in which Kastner played an earnest young man who moves from his parents' house to New York City and struggles with confusing relationships.
+He was nominated for a BAFTA Award for Most Promising Newcomer to Leading Film Roles for his role in the film.

 He played a similar role as an earnest young advertising man swept up in the era in 1971's B.S.
-I Love You.
+I Love You, which had a mixed reception.

 Kastner starred in the 1968–1969 ABC sitcom The Ugliest Girl in Town, where he played Timothy Blair, a man who dressed in drag as a favour to his photographer brother.
+The show was poorly received and cancelled after four months, with the last three produced episodes of its first season left unaired.
+TV Guide eventually included the show at position 18 in its list of "50 Worst TV Shows of All Time".
+The Toronto Star said the series had a disastrous effect on his career.

-It was following Ugliest Girl that Kastner's fortunes declined.
-Unable to gain leading roles, he took supporting roles in movies and television series.
+Following Ugliest Girl and B.S.
+I Love You, Kastner's fortunes declined.
+Unable to obtain leading roles, he accepted supporting roles in movies and television series for the next several years.

 He starred in the 1977 CBC Television sitcom Custard Pie as Leo Strauss, the manager of a musical group of that name, but the series was not popular or critically well received.

-His last film role was in Unfinished Business (1984), a sequel to Nobody Waved Goodbye.
-In the last year in his life he began to communicate about being a victim of incest at the hands of a family member.
-He also taught at Scituate High School in Scituate, Mass during the 1990–1991 school year.
+His last film role was in Unfinished Business (1984), a generally poorly received sequel to Nobody Waved Good-bye.
+He later taught at Scituate High School in Scituate, Massachusetts, during the 1990–1991 school year.